Water Glassing Eggs for Storage

 Are water glassed eggs safe to eat?

 Absolutely!
 As long as you are using fresh, clean, unwashed eggs and following the above instructions, they should be entirely safe.
-Just be sure that you are rinsing the lime solution off of the eggs before you use them; we donโ€™t want to ingest that.
+Just be sure that you are rinsing the lime solution off the eggs before you use them; you donโ€™t want to ingest that.

 How long are water glassed eggs good for?

-For me, I try to water glass just enough eggs to make it through the lean months of winter.
+Personally, I water glass just enough eggs to make it through the lean months of winter.
 With this strategy, the eggs are only 6-9 months old by the time I get through them all and start the process all over again!

 Do water glassed eggs taste weird?